-This alternative provides adequate protection of human health and the environment through minimizing or eliminating the regulated mass of contaminated soils at the Site that is likely to contribute to groundwater impacts and reducing the accessibility of lower concentration soils above the SRS and unregulated soil with PAH impacts at the Site, thereby reducing the risk of human exposure to future Site visitors.
+This alternative provides adequate protection of human health and the environment through minimizing or eliminating the regulated mass of contaminated soils at the Site that is likely to contribute to groundwater impacts and reducing the accessibility of lower concentration soils above the SRS and unregulated soil with PAH impacts and concrete and shallow soil with PFAS at the Site, thereby reducing the risk of human exposure to future Site visitors.
 The goal of reducing or eliminating the risk of human exposure and meeting soil and groundwater regulatory objectives could be achieved through this alternative.

-However, the success of this approach is contingent upon being able to identify a Site-specific leaching based standard that is protective of groundwater and then being able to identify soils above that standard in "real time", during excavation.
+However, the success of this approach is contingent upon being able to identify a Sitespecific leaching based standard that is protective of groundwater and then being able to identify soils above that standard in "real time", during excavation.